 press.
 On quad and glute exercises, variations in foot placement

-will emphasis certain muscles but that has no effect in reducing
+will emphasize certain muscles, but that has no effect in reducing

-fat in these specific areas unlike some my be inclined to believe.
+fat in these specific areas unlike some may be inclined to believe.

 Reduction Myth.
 Placing the feet wider will emphasize the